-I find strategy concepts that I would typically use in the business realm are often surprisingly useful when moved to determine strategy for one’s life and vice versa.
+I find strategy concepts that I would typically use in the business realm are often surprisingly useful when moved to determine a strategy for one’s life and vice versa.

-One idea in particular I’ve been thinking about over the years is developing a strategy to “win” as opposed to one designed to avoid loss.
+One idea, in particular, I’ve been thinking about over the years is developing a strategy to “win” as opposed to one designed to avoid loss.
 The two approaches are quite different.

 About 10 years ago when I was in industry, I ran the ecommerce product line for a company called ATG (now owned by Oracle).
 ATG built enterprise software to run ecommerce websites.
 My old clients included J Crew, Martha Stewart, P&G, Neiman Marcus and the like.